radiantsb/clantracker/README.md

 edit line 7 by putting your roblox userid (not username) after 'userid =' (but before the #) optionally edit line 8, if set to true it will create 2 text files that track your score and the clan score over time

+to set score goal:
+click button in bottom right
+type score (can use m or k at the end) press enter

 if you want a .exe file:
 make sure you have python installed open a command prompt window and run: pip install pyinstaller